bingaman/cache-warmer/README.md

 # Bash commands for warming cloudfront in prep for launching netX at the Art Institute of Chicago
+# I'm using csvkit to deal with the csv, I'm not using awk because it's painful to use with csv. csvkit is available from homebrew.

 # Get a randomized list of ids from 10000 most popular images
 csvcut -c 4 -K 1 top-images.csv |sort -R>idlist-rand.txt